OsmiumTeam/WebBrew-Archive/prototype/dev-dirs/005 (extended support 3)/README.txt

 GENERAL USAGE INSTRUCTIONS:
 ---------------------------

-You can launch WebBrew 005 from the "Tools" menu.
-You can use the launcher to open the apps that you saved in the wb_apps folder.
+You can launch WebBrew 005 by pressing the Launch WebBrew button.
+You can use the launcher to open the apps that you saved in the apps folder.

 -----------------------------
 WEBBREW SHELL (COMMAND LINE):